History of Tonga: Early culture

 Centuries before Westerners arrived, Tongans created megalithic stoneworks.
 Most notably, these are the Haʻamonga ʻa Maui and the Langi terraced tombs.
 The Haʻamonga is 5 meters high and made of three coral-lime stones that weigh more than 40 tons each.
 The Langi are low, very flat, two or three tier pyramids that mark the graves of former kings.

-What is known about Tonga before European contact comes from myths, stories, songs, poems, (as there was no writing system) as well as from archaeological excavations.
+What is known about Tonga before European contact comes from myths, stories, songs, poems (as there was no writing system), as well as from archaeological excavations.
 Many ancient sites, kitchens and refuse heaps, have been found in Tongatapu and Haʻapai, and a few in Vavaʻu and the Niuas that provide insights into old Tongan settlement patterns, diet, economy, and culture.

 The Old Tonga

 The Haʻapai of three thousand years ago was a bit different from the Haʻapai of today.
 Large flightless birds called megapodes bounded through the tropical rain forest while giant iguanas and various other lizards rested on tree limbs.
 The skies hosted three different species of fruit bats, three different species of pigeon, and more than two dozen other types of birds.
 There were no pigs, horses, dogs, cows, or rats.
-There were no Tongans.

 The South Pacific, meanwhile, was almost completely uninhabited.
 Any present humans existed on the western fringes of the Solomon Islands.
 Then, around that time, these islanders were suddenly replaced by a new branch of humanity that originated from the Bismarck Archipelago off Papua New Guinea.
 They intrepidly stormed through the region, rapidly colonizing and pushing east.
 They brought with them new plant and animal species, as well as a distinct pottery design.
 Today these people are named the Lapita, after the location in New Caledonia where they were first noticed archaeologically.